hasnainsajid824/ChatBot/README.md

 # ChatBot
- It is chatbot for students querying regarding University.
-It is made in python using pytourch and tkinter
+ It is chatbot for solving students querying regarding University.
+It is made in python using pytourch and tkinter.